semacammetu/Hypothesis-driven-experiment-design-with-SEDML-extension/README.md

 Table 3.
 SED-ML to Xperimenter Variable Mapping

 # 1.3.
 Experiment Execution
 Once achieving the experiment models, the execution phase of the experimentation process inaugurates the work ow for the execution.
-The experiment execution module, i.e., the second step in Figure 5, exclusively consists of a Python script that takes the generated data sets, the user-dened system specification, and the previously generated SED-ML model as inputs and determines the time traces that prove and refute the hypotheses.
+The experiment execution module, i.e., the second step in Figure 5, exclusively consists of a Python script that takes the generated data sets, the user-defined system specification, and the previously generated SED-ML model as inputs and determines the time traces that prove and refute the hypotheses.
 The script is fundamentally responsible for the following tasks:
 1. Interpreting experiment model, i.e., SED-ML specification, to collect the hypotheses,
 2. Interpreting the data set on the basis of the system specifications,
 3. Executing the conditions against the data set to find the hypothesis proving and refuting time traces.